Looking for support for your finance function? Book a time with an expert.

 Margin of safety measures the cushion between actual sales and break-even sales, expressed in units, dollars, or percentages.
 A company selling 500 units monthly with 334 break-even units has a 166-unit margin of safety (33% margin of safety).

-This metric indicates risk tolerance and operational flexibility.
-Higher margins of safety provide buffers against market downturns, competitive pressure, and unexpected cost increases.
+This basically indicates a risk tolerance level coupled with operational flexibility.
+Higher margins of safety are going to provide a buffer against market downturns, any competitive pressure, and any unexpected cost increases.

 Sensitivity Analysis